opensearch-project/documentation-website/_observing-your-data/trace/distributed-tracing.md

     - `telemetry.otel.tracer.exporter.batch_size`: Configures the maximum batch size for each export to reduce input/output.
 This value should always be less than the `max_queue_size`.
 Default is `512`.
 2. **Exporters:** Exporters are responsible for persisting the data.
 OpenTelemetry provides several out-of-the-box exporters, and OpenSearch supports the following:
     - `LoggingSpanExporter`: Exports spans to a log file, generating a separate file in the logs directory `_otel_traces.log`.
 Default is `telemetry.otel.tracer.span.exporter.class=io.opentelemetry.exporter.logging.LoggingSpanExporter`.
     - `OtlpGrpcSpanExporter`: Exports spans through gRPC.
 To use this exporter, you need to install the `otel-collector` on the node.
 By default, it writes to the http://localhost:4317/ endpoint.
-It can be configured through a static setting: `telemetry.otel.tracer.span.exporter.class=org.opensearch.telemetry.tracing.exporter.OtlpGrpcSpanExporterProvider`.
+To use this exporter, set the following static setting: `telemetry.otel.tracer.span.exporter.class=org.opensearch.telemetry.tracing.exporter.OtlpGrpcSpanExporterProvider`.
     - `LoggingSpanExporter`: Exports spans to a log file, generating a separate file in the logs directory `_otel_traces.log`.
 Default is `telemetry.otel.tracer.span.exporter.class=io.opentelemetry.exporter.logging.LoggingSpanExporter`.

 ### Sampling